Return to Home Page

 Spectrum Waterglass ®.

 Here are two transoms with dimensions commonly seen in 1900's homes.
 Each is 20" high and 32" wide.
-The unit on the right uses large bevels called

-half double house on the sides, and double house in the center.
-It also has square and half square bevels to fill out the top and bottom.
+The unit on the right uses large bevels called double house in the center, half double house on the sides, plus 3" square and half square bevels to fill out the top and bottom.

 Back to Top of this section